MicrosoftDocs/azure-stack-docs/azure-stack/hci/security-update/hci-security-update-apr-2024.md

 ## File list

-For a list of the files that are provided in this update, download the file information for [cumulative update 5035856](https://go.microsoft.com/fwlink/?linkid=2263215).
+For a list of the files that are provided in this update, download the file information for [Cumulative update 5036910](https://go.microsoft.com/fwlink/?linkid=2267131).

 ## Next steps